Milnor fibre boundary of a non-isolated surface singularity: Homogeneous singularities

 \labelpar{s:HOMOGEN}

 Assume that $f$ is homogeneous of degree $d\geq 2$.
 In order to determine a possible $\gc$, we take for $g$ a generic linear function.
-We will adopt the notations of section \ref{hom}, where the graph $\gc$ is constructed.
-Clearly
+We adopt the notations of Chapter \ref{hom}, where the graph $\gc$ is constructed.

+We start our discussion with the list of some specific properties of the geometry of homogeneous singularities regarding the graphs $\gc$, $G$, or the ICIS $\Phi$.
+Then we combine this new information with the general properties established in the previous chapters. \ix{singularities!homogeneous} \ix{monodromy} \ix{monodromy!Jordan block}